Bendites Take Potshots at Gun Measure

 Under Oregon law, Deschutes County District Attorney John Hummel was charged with writing a ballot title and summary for the initiative.

-Only the accuracy of the summary is eligible for a challenge at this phase of the initiative process, but that did not stop Brant and Campbell from shoehorning complaints about the measure into complaints about the summary, confusing at least one daily newspaper.
+Only the accuracy of the summary is eligible for a challenge at this phase of the initiative process, but that didn't stop Brant and Campbell from shoehorning complaints about the measure into complaints about the summary, confusing at least one daily newspaper.

 They allege several shortcomings to the ballot title, most of them targeting the content and effects of the measure more than the summary.

-Note: Editor's note: This story first appeared at bendsource.com May 4.